donalshijan/SearchRecap/InferenceManager/README.md

 ## 📄 License

-This project is licensed under the [Apache License 2.0](./LICENSE).
+The project contained in the folder of this READM.md file is licensed under the [Apache License 2.0](./LICENSE).

 You are free to use, modify, and self-host this software, provided that you include the original copyright and license notice.